 I really wanted to shoot a bird.
 My cousin Todd, a few months older than me, had a BB gun and I took it out one day and shot me a robin.
 As I watched it fall, I felt a brief sense of elation and power, and as I walked over to the little motionless body, all of that disappeared and I felt a horrible sense of what I had done – I’d ended a life, for no good reason at all.
 I felt such shame and grief; that was my last hunting expedition.
 My cousin Todd asked me if I had gotten that out of my system.
 Yep, he was right, he’d predicted that I wouldn’t like the outcome.
 I was just a stupid city boy.

 In California, my mother and I shared a bedroom in my grandparent’s house for a time (my mother’s parents), and my grandpa was the patriarch of the family.
-I remember hearing a story that he had two big dreams in his life that he never fulfilled: becoming a preacher and going to college (for theology, I presume).
+Later in my life I heard a story that he had two big dreams in his life that he never fulfilled: becoming a preacher and going to college (for theology, I presume).
 He certainly was a preacher in our family – he preached a fundamentalist Christian message and our entire family was under his spell, and that legacy has burned through our family like a wildfire.
 As an adult, it’s made it difficult for me to have a deep relationship with my mother and my siblings.
 We are friends, but there are lots of things we just can’t talk about.

 I remember having a bunny rabbit for a short time.
 I remember loving that rabbit like crazy, although it seemed I only had him for a day.
 He would run one way, and I would run around and stand in front of him, then he’d run back the other way.
 I never did find out what happened to that rabbit.